 Note that the Grouping Operator does not make a list.
 We can use a comma (called the List Operator; see section 8.1, ", (List Operator)") to make a list.

 Chapter 3.
 The Type System

-Raku has a complex (as in complicated) type system, and we can choose to use to use it actively - or ignore it.
+Raku has a complex (as in complicated) type system, and we can choose to use it actively (called "strong typing") - or ignore it.